 Look for a room that naturally blocks sound:

-• Usually an interior room (bathroom, hallway, utility room)
+Usually an interior room (bathroom, utility room or large wardrobe)

-• Rooms away from shared walls with neighbors likely to set off fireworks
+Rooms away from shared walls with neighbours likely to set off fireworks

 Do a quick test: close the door, play a loud noise on your phone in the hall outside the room, and see how much is reduced inside.
 The best room is the one with the lowest echo.